-When a PBV unit becomes available, the Housing Authority will send a letter to the top families in the HCV Waiting List and searching voucher-holders or to households on the PBV site-based waiting list, as applicable.
+When a PBV unit becomes available, the Housing Authority will send a letter to the top families in the HCV Waiting List and searching voucher holders or to households on the PBV site-based waiting list, as applicable.
 The letter will instruct interested families to contact the owner directly to apply.
-For PBV units that utilize the combined Housing Choice Voucher waiting list, if outreach to the waiting list does not result in an eligible applicant with the appropriate household size after sixty (60) days of outreach consisting of at least two (2) mailings, and the owner utilizes a site-based waiting list for other PBV units or non-PBV units, the Housing Authority may allow the owner to refer an eligible applicant from that site-based waiting list to the combined HCV waiting list unit.
-Acceptance of referrals for HCV waiting list units will be considered on a case-by-case basis, subject to approval of the Executive Director.
+For PBV units that utilize the combined Housing Choice Voucher waiting list, if outreach to the waiting list does not result in an eligible applicant with the appropriate household size after sixty (60) days of outreach consisting of at least two (2) mailings, and the owner utilizes a site-based waiting list for other PBV units or non-PBV units, the Housing Authority may allow the owner to refer an eligible applicant from that site-based waiting list to the combined HCV Waiting List unit.
+Acceptance of referrals for HCV Waiting List units will be considered on a case-by-case basis, subject to approval of the Executive Director.

+Additionally, the Housing Authority maintains a Farmworker PBV Waiting List.
+This is a multiproperty site-based waiting list and families may be selected from this waiting list for PBV units that are set aside for farmworkers.
 Specifically designated Project-Based Voucher properties may offer units through a referral process with a third-party agency.
 Eligible families referred through this method will be placed on a PBV waiting list for designated unit(s) at that property and receive an absolute preference.
 Such properties are listed in the table below.